elastic/kibana/src/core/server/logging/README.md

 | metrics.ops      | console                  | debug |

-The `root` logger has a dedicated configuration node since this context is special and should always exist.
+The `root` logger has a dedicated configuration node since this context name is special and should always exist.
 By default `root` is configured with `info` level and `default` appender that is also always available.
 This is the configuration that all custom loggers will use unless they're re-configured explicitly.